getsynq/synq-dbt/Readme.md

 You're all set! :tada:

-### Docker
+## Docker

-To install a released binary to your Docker, add these lines to your Dockerfile
+Add the following lines to your Dockerfile:

 ```dockerfile
 ENV SYNQ_VERSION=v1.2.2